Find Affordable College Courses

 Read More…

-With a ranking of #6, University of Wisconsin - Madison did quite well on this year’s most popular schools for botany/plant biology students working on their master’s degree.
-Located in the city of Madison, UW - Madison is a public college with a fairly large student population.
+University of Wisconsin - Madison did quite well in this year’s ranking of the most popular places for botany/plant biology students to get a master’s degree.
+It came in at #6 on the list.
+Located in the city of Madison, UW - Madison is a public school with a very large student population.

 Miami University - Oxford came in at #9 in this year’s edition of the Most Popular Botany/Plant Biology Master’s Degree Schools in the Great Lakes Region ranking.
-Located in the fringe town of Oxford, Miami University - Oxford is a public college with a large student population.
+Located in the town of Oxford, Miami University - Oxford is a public college with a large student population.

 About 50% of the students majoring in botany at the school are women while 50% are male.